Yas7777/ZenTracker-Frontend/README.md

 Inspired by a tracker we built in school and the Daylio app, I wanted to track my ever changing moods in a very simplified manner.

 In its essence, this is a web application using  MongoDB, Express, React and Node.js to do CRUD operations that keeps track of user's moods.
-The app is comprised of a react frontend application and an express back-end REST api.
+The app is comprised of a react frontend application and an express back-end using REST api.

 Details|Languages|Framework|
 |--|--|--|